Your health care provider will examine you and ask about your personal and family medical history.

 What you can do

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
-You may need to fast before a cholesterol test, for example.
+You may need to avoid eating or drinking (fast) before a cholesterol test, for example.

-- Write down symptoms you're experiencing, including any that seem unrelated to heart disease.
+- Write down symptoms you're having, including any that seem unrelated to heart disease.

 - Write down key personal information — including a family history of heart disease, stroke, high blood pressure or diabetes — and major stresses or recent life changes.